GeraldWodni/uplink/protocol.md

 Packets
 -------
 Format: <command>:<data>
-Commands are allowed the following characters: a-z, A-Z, 0-9 and minus '-'
+Commands are allowed the following characters: a-z, A-Z, 0-9 and minus '-' and are delimited by colon ':'.
+The remaining packet content is plain data.

 Commands
 --------